 2014-15: Wilson attended Panthers training camp before being waived and assigned to AHL affiliate San Antonio at the start of the season.
 One of the leaders in goals (23) and penalty minutes (80) with 15 assists in 71 AHL games, he was recalled by Florida at the end of February 2015.
 He was -2 with no points nor penalties in two games with the Panthers.

 Wilson plays a solid game with a balance of skill and grit.
 He is a rangy, two-way winger who has shown a willingness to drop the gloves when necessary.
 Wilson's skating speed is limited but he will dig the puck out of the corners, get to the front of the net to score the dirty goals, and leads through hard work and dedication.

-Wilson attended Panthers training camp before being waived and assigned to AHL affiliate San Antonio at the start of the 2014-15 season.
-One of the leaders in goals and penalty minutes among Rampage forwards in his fourth pro season, Wilson was recalled by Florida at the end of February 2015.
-Long-term his skill set suggests a fairly low ceiling in terms of potential but with his determination and work ethic he projects as a solid, bottom-line energy player at the NHL level with some offensive potential.
+Wilson is in his fifth pro season in the Florida organization in 2015-16; splitting time between the Panthers and new AHL affiliate Portland.
+Long-term his skill set suggests a fairly low ceiling in terms of potential but with his determination and work ethic he projects as a solid, bottom-line energy player at the NHL level with some offensive elements to his game.